BTC-Lab/Denovo-Analysis-of-Bacteria/README.md

 **Command:**

 diamond blastp --db Uniprot_DB--query input_Proteins.faa --max-target-seqs 1 --outfmt 6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore qcovhsp stitle --threads 60 --evalue 1e-3 --out output.tab

+**Using UniProt IDs from a BLAST Search to Retrieve Protein Information**

+After performing a BLAST search on the UniProt website, you'll obtain a list of UniProt accession numbers.
+These identifiers can be used to access detailed protein information, including protein names, source organisms, and functional annotations.

+How It Works
+UniProt offers an ID Mapping API that enables you to:
+• Submit a list of UniProt accession IDs
+• Retrieve comprehensive annotation data for each corresponding protein